 Art historian Nina Eckhoff-Heindl completed her Cotutelle doctorate at the Universities of Cologne and Zurich in 2021 with a dissertation on Comics begreifen. Ästhetische Erfahrung durch visuell-taktiles Erzählen in Chris Wares Building Stories [Handling and Comprehending Comics.
 Aesthetic experience through visual-tactile narration in Chris Ware’s Building Stories].
 In 2022 the book was awarded the Roland Faelske Prize for Comics and Animation Studies.

 With her current research project The category dis/ability as research tool.
-Body norms in arts and aesthetics of the long 19th century and the present, she is an associated PostDoc-member in the DFG Research Training Group 2661 Connecting – Excluding.
+Body norms in arts and aesthetics, she is an associated PostDoc-member in the DFG Research Training Group 2661 Connecting – Excluding.
 Cultural Dynamics Beyond Globalized Networks.
 Previously, she was a MSCA Fellow in the program “a.r.t.e.s.
 EUmanities” at the University of Cologne (Horizon 2020: Marie Skłodowska-Curie grant No. 713600).

 Online lecture series “Ästhetiken der Zugänglichkeit.
 Barrierefreiheit in Kunst, Kultur und Forschung”, 20/04/23, 25/05/23, 15/06/23